pankajku-iiit/algpred3/README.md

 ## Model File

-Model file will be automatically downloaded from the website of AlgPred 3.0.
+The model file will be automatically downloaded from the AlgPred 3.0 website.
 It can be manually downloaded from https://webs.iiitd.edu.in/raghava/algpred3/algpred3_model.sav
 ```
 algpred3_model.sav
 ```

-The program will terminate if the model file is missing.
+The program will automatically download the model if the model file is missing.

 ---